WoTTsecurity/agent/docs/examples/simple-webapp-auth/README.md

 $ sudo service wott-agent restart

 ```
-There will now be a JSON file in your WoTT agent's credentials with your information.
+There will now be a JSON file in your WoTT agent's credentials with your information which the app will parse and process.

+**Note:** If you change the name of credentials, you will need to edit the name JSON file within the app as it currently assumes you have named it `my_simple_web_app` as per instructions.

 ## Setting up the WebApp

+As with the other example, you will need to download the WebApp files into a new directory.
+Use `sudo` where necessary.

 ```
 $ apt update && apt install -y python3 python3-pip curl